-For more information, see the , the , or the Metro Continuing Education Website.
+For more information, please visit the Metro Continuing Education Website.

-Students are welcome to ride their bicycles, scooters, rollerblades and skateboards to school.
+Students are welcome to ride their bicycles, kick scooters, and skateboards to school.
 However the safety of all students is a priority.
-We expect students to wear a helmet to prevent injury, dismount to enter school grounds, and ensure their personal items are locked up at the bike racks or locked in their lockers as the school is not responsible for lost, stolen, or misplaced items.
+We expect students to wear a helmet to prevent injury and to dismount when entering the school grounds.
+Ensure that their bike is locked up at the bike racks with a theif proof lock (U-Locks are the best).
+Located within the school, is a skateboard rack for the kick scooters and skateboards.
+You MUST bring your own lock for this rack, as the school does not provide it.
+It is not the school responsible for lost, stolen, or misplaced items.

 Bullying Prevention Toolkit

-Edmonton Public Schools has published a toolkit for understanding, preventing, and resloving bullying issues.
+Edmonton Public Schools has published a toolkit for understanding, preventing, and resolving bullying issues.
 Click here for the document: Bullying Prevention (2012)

-- arrive to school clean – personal body odour is a concern for teenagers and a concern in the classroom.
+- arrive to school clean – personal body odor is a concern for teenagers and a concern in the classroom.